Ali-Aahmed/MASC-Dataset/README.md

 # MASC Dataset

 ## 📌 Overview
 MASC (Mobile Application Screen Classification) is a dataset designed for automated testing and classification of mobile application interfaces.
-The dataset contains structured UI representations that can be used for various machine learning tasks such as screen type classification, UI understanding, and automated test case generation.
+It contains structured UI representations that can be used for various machine learning tasks such as screen type classification, UI understanding, and automated test case generation.

 ## 📂 Dataset Structure
 The dataset is organized into multiple components, each representing a different aspect of the UI: